Mining president touts importance of the industry

 She said the NMA supported the bill because it provides additional funding for education, and it will be good for Nevada's future.
-The Legislature passed the Commerce Tax, though, after voters in every county rejected the measure during the 2014 general election.

 Bennett said Churchill County has mining, but its production is not as great as other Nevada counties.
 Geothermal, salt and diatomaceous earth are among the top mining activities.
 In the past, she said Churchill County also mined gold, silver, copper, tungsten and lead.
 Net proceeds from taxes derived from the current mineral production, she pointed out, generates more than a half-million dollars annually to Churchill County.